 Just as in monolingual children, the most important tool for encouraging speech and communication is an interested and patient listener.
 Extended family members who are more comfortable speaking their native language at home are much more likely to enjoy their time with a child relative who shares that language, and the benefits for the child are obvious.

 Shared language strengthens the bonds of culture and family.
-Speech therapists and early childhood educators who advise families to cut a child off from the richness of experience of naturally learned languages because they are limited by monolingualism themselves may have been misinformed from their earliest studies.
+Speech therapists and early childhood educators who advise families to cut a child off from the richness of experience of naturally learned languages may have been misinformed from their earliest studies and may have grown up limited by monolingualism themselves .

-Specialists and education professionals should never be surprised to learn that children with Down syndrome are excellent second language learners and speakers, that they may recognize the differences between languages at a young age, and use phrases and words appropriately in various circumstances.
+Specialists and education professionals should never be surprised to learn that children with Down syndrome are excellent second language learners and speakers, or that they may recognize the differences between languages at a young age; and will use phrases and words appropriately in various circumstances.

 New relatives by marriage or adoption whose first language is not shared by the whole family may find their first gesture of acceptance and affection from a child who greets them appropriately, and enjoys conversing in words and phrases that demonstrate acceptance and welcome.